CodeNextAdmin/te-lab-10-challenge-3/README.md

 3. Change fonts.
 Give all the headings the same font, different from the paragraphs
 4. The source at the bottom should be smaller than the regular paragraphs, and a lighter color
 5. Make the quote stand out with margins, color, etc.
 6. Add some new classes and IDs and play around with this page.
-Make stuff up, its ok.
+Make stuff up, it's ok.